Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Results

-For this purpose, the tip is scanned along a single line in a region with almost no interference (line 1' in Fig.~2d) and the QPC parameters (gate and bias voltages) are varied.
-Fig.~3a shows how the oscillations evolve when the average conductance goes from 0 to $G_0$ while increasing the gate voltage.
-The oscillations are clearly visible above 0.25 $G_0$ and are blurred when approaching $G_0$ because some interference fringes come into play.
-The increasing separation between tip positions leading to conductance maxima (labelled A to D) and minima (labelled A' to D') is consistent with a periodic phenomenon in the QPC and a $1/r$ electrostatic coupling between the SGM tip and the QPC (Fig.~3b,c).
-Plotting the conductance versus gate voltage (Fig.~3d) shows that the oscillations correspond to a modulation of the 0.7 anomaly.
-The amplitude of this modulation can be read from Fig.~3e where curves at positions X and X' are shifted horizontally to have the same pinch off voltage: curves at positions A to D are smooth with no shoulder, i.e. no anomaly, whereas curves at positions A' to D' present a reduced conductance above 0.5 $G_0$, i.e. 0.7 anomalies.
+To demonstrate that these rings correspond to modulations of the conductance anomalies, the tip is scanned along a single line in a region with almost no interference (line 3 in Fig.~3a) and the QPC parameters (gate and bias voltages) are varied.
+Fig.~3b shows that the ring-related conductance oscillations are only visible for gate voltages in the transition below the first plateau, just where the ZBA and 0.7 anomaly are observed.
+Fig.~3c shows how the conductance oscillations evolve when the average conductance goes from 0 to $G_0$ while changing the gate voltage.
+The oscillations are clearly visible between 0.4 and 0.8~$G_0$.
+They are blurred when approaching $G_0$ because some interference fringes come into play.
+The increasing distance between conductance extrema (labeled A to D for maxima and A' to D' for minima) is consistent with an oscillatory phenomenon in the QPC, controlled by the decreasing electrostatic coupling to the tip.
+Plotting the conductance versus gate voltage (Fig.~3d) reveals the oscillatory behaviour of the 0.7 anomaly.
+The amplitude of this modulation can be read from Fig.~3e, where curves at positions X and X' are compared two-by-two (curves are shifted horizontally to compensate for the drift of the pinch-off voltage while approaching the tip).
+Curves at positions A to D are smooth with no shoulder, i.e. no anomaly, whereas curves at positions A' to D' present a reduced conductance above 0.5~$G_0$, i.e. the 0.7 anomaly.
 The concentric rings observed in SGM images (Fig.~2a) therefore correspond to an alternating modulation of the 0.7 anomaly when the tip approaches the QPC.